Solar power in Australia (2)

 biggest in Australia.

-This will more than double that (if it is built).
+This will more than double that (if and when the whole thing is built).

 Also known as Mildura Solar Farm